top of page

 a.
 Global Weather Oscillations Inc.

-As noted in the time series below (from top to bottom), during the past 4-week from 06 March 2024 to 27 March 2024 - the area of much warmer than normal surface water (red in top panel) has modified and shrunk in area - but still remains warm enough to be called an El Niño.
+As noted in the time series below (from top to bottom), during the past 4-weeks from 02 October to 25 October 2024 - the area of cooler than normal surface water (blue colors in top panel) has not enlarged or strengthened due to the lack of upwelling of the colder than normal subsurface water below.

-Equatorial sea surface temperatures (SSTs) are above average across the central and eastern Pacific Ocean.
+Equatorial sea surface temperatures (SSTs) are near-to-below-average in the central and eastern Pacific Ocean.

 a.
 Tropical Pacific Ocean Subsurface Temperatures